Sutphin Boulevard station (IND Queens Boulevard Line): Station layout

 Both platforms have a yellow trim line with a black border and mosaic name tablets reading "SUTPHIN BLVD." in white sans-serif lettering on a black background and yellow border.
+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Parsons Boulevard, the next express station to the east.
+The yellow tiles used at the Sutphin Boulevard station were also used at Kew Gardens-Union Turnpike, the next express station to the west, and Briarwood, the only other local station between Union Turnpike and Parsons Boulevard.
 Small "SUTPHIN" and directional tile captions run below the trim line and name tablets.

 Blue I-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.
 At the northern end of the station, there are a few wider columns that are tiled.
+The I-beam piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.
 This station has a full length mezzanine above the platforms and tracks supported by blue I-beam columns, and allows for free crossovers between directions.

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.